 New Release!
-Version 2.2 of the ProvCaRe repository released with 166 million provenance triples extracted from more than 1.6 full-text articles.
+Version 2.2 of the ProvCaRe repository released with 166 million provenance triples extracted from more than 1.6 million full-text articles.

 Publication: ProvCaRe paper finalist for AMIA distinguished paper award!
 Paper

 Publication: ProvCaRe paper published in International Journal of Medical Informatics.
 Paper

 What is ProvCaRe?

 The Provenance for Clinical and Healthcare Research (ProvCaRe) framework aims to model, extract, and analyze provenance information to support reproducibility of research studies.
 The ProvCaRe framework consists of: